 Environmental legislation is evolving in a manner which will likely require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
 There is no assurance that future changes in environmental regulation, if any, will not adversely affect IVN's operations.
 Environmental hazards may exist on the properties in which the IVN Group holds interests which are presently unknown to IVN and which have been caused by previous or existing third party owners or operators of the properties.
 Government approvals and permits are also often required in connection with various aspects of IVN's operations.
-To the extent such approvals are required and not obtained, IVN may be delayed or prevented from proceeding with planned exploration or development of its mineral properties.
+To the extent such approvals are required and not obtained, IVN may be delayed or prevented from proceeding with planned exploration or development of its mineral properties, which may have a material adverse impact on IVN and its share price.

-Amendments to current laws, regulations and permits governing operations and activities of mining companies, or more stringent implementation thereof, could have a material adverse impact on IVN and cause increases in capital expenditures or production costs or reductions in levels of production at producing properties or require abandonment or delays in development of new mining properties.
+Amendments to current laws, regulations and permits governing operations and activities of mining companies, or more stringent implementation thereof, could have a material adverse impact on IVN and cause increases in capital expenditures or production costs or reductions in levels of production at producing properties or require abandonment or delays in development of new mining properties, which may have a material adverse impact on IVN and its share price.

-Previous mining operations may have caused environmental damage at current and former IVN mining projects, and if IVN cannot prove that such damage was caused by such prior operators, its indemnities and exemptions from liability may not be effective.
+Previous mining operations may have caused environmental damage at current and former IVN mining projects, and if IVN cannot prove that such damage was caused by such prior operators, its indemnities and exemptions from liability may not be effective

-IVN has received exemptions from liability from relevant governmental authorities for environmental damage caused by previous mining operations at current and former mining projects, including at the Kyzyl Shear Project in Kazakhstan and the Cloncurry Project in Australia.
+IVN has received exemptions from liability from relevant governmental authorities for environmental damage caused by previous mining operations at current and former mining projects, including at the Kyzyl Shear

+Project in Kazakhstan and the Cloncurry Project in Australia.
 There is a risk, however, that, if an environmental accident occurred at those sites, it may be difficult or impossible to assess the extent to which environmental damage was caused by IVN's activities or the activities of other operators.
-In that event, the liability exemptions could be ineffective and possibly worthless.
+In that event, the liability exemptions could be ineffective and possibly worthless, which may have a material adverse impact on IVN and its share price.